 Captain Britton, his wife Lori and their son live in the Carson Valley.
 Captain Britton is currently assigned as the Administrative Division Commander.

 Captain Joe Duffy has been with the Douglas County Sheriff's Office since 1995.
 Prior to his career with Douglas County Captain Duffy worked for the Los Angeles County Sheriff's Office.
 Captain Duffy has performed a wide variety of assignments in every division on his way up through the ranks.
 Captain Duffy's previous assignments include serving as a Sergeant in the Patrol and Investigations Divisions and Deputy Sheriff in the Patrol and Jail Divisions, a K-9 handler and supervisor, Field Training Officer, FTO Coordinator, Deputy Coroner, Gang Unit and SWAT team member.
 Captain Duffy holds a Management POST certificate and is currently working on his BA degree in Business Management.
 Captain Duffy and his wife Deputy Teresa Duffy enjoy raising their family here in the Carson Valley and Captain Duffy enjoys playing softball, running, weight lifting, drawing and painting.
 Captain Duffy is the Jail Division Commander.

-A life long resident of Northern Nevada, Captain Milby and his wife, Kate have three children and are active members of the community.
-Captain Milby enjoys coaching youth sports, running and hiking, reading, and working on classic cars.Captain Milby is currently assigned as the Investigation Division Commander.
+John is a life-long resident of Norther Nevada.
+John and his wife, Kate, have three children and are active members of the community.
+John enjoys spending time with his family running, hiking and reading.
+John is currently assigned as commander of the Investigation Division.